fabiomatricardi/llama-server-embeddings/README.md

 # llama-server-embeddings
 ##### How to use llama-server for embeddings and similarity score
-This app intent is to use embeddings and similarity score to FORCE the SML to say
+This app intent is to use embeddings and similarity score to FORCE the SML to say "I DON'T KNOW'

+The trick here is to take a threshold in the cosine similarity: whatever is below the set-point is too far from the context, so it cannot be answered; everything else is treated as a normal RAG.

 ## what you need
 - Download binareies of llama.cpp directly from the pre-compiled releases, according to your architecture